 Preimplantation genetic screening (PGS) is also called embryo screening.
 This screening involves genetic screening with in vitro fertilization (IVF).
 IVF involves fertilizing the egg outside of the womb.
 When the embryos are five days old, PGS is performed.

 This procedure removes one cell from each of the embryos.
 It is then screened for debilitating or life-threatening diseases.
 By knowing which embryos have a higher risk of disease, the doctor can only implant the ones that do not have that risk.

-Prenatal screening (genetic testing during pregnancy) involves performing genetic screening on a developing fetus.
+Prenatal screening (genetic testing during pregnancy) involves performing genetic testing during pregnancy on a developing fetus.
 The goal is to identify the risk the fetus may suffer from Down syndrome or Tay-Sachs disease.
 The screening is performed with a procedure called amniocentesis or chorionic villus sampling (CVS).
-It consists of inserting a needle through the pregnant woman's abdomen into the womb.
+It consists of inserting a needle through the pregnant woman’s abdomen into the womb.
 The needle extracts cells from the fetus.
 The cells are tested to reveal information about their genetic makeup.

 Unfortunately, the above procedures carry risks such as miscarriage.
 This is an important consideration when parents decide if they would like prenatal screening.

 New technology has made it possible to perform noninvasive genetic testing on a fetus through a blood draw.
 The mother’s blood is drawn, purified, and then used to determine the fetus’s genetic makeup.